Resolutions

 2024 Firearm Violence Prevention

-Whereas gun violence is a preventable public health crisis that causes significant harm to individuals, families, and communities and;
+Whereas gun violence is a preventable public health crisis that causes significant harm to individuals, families, and communities and; Whereas Utah has a high number of households who own at least one firearm.

 2023 UPHA Resolution to Address LGBTQ+ Access to Healthcare